Updated: Aug 3

 There are no clear guidelines that can help underachieving children.
 In general, they have to work extremely hard to overcome their difficulties, and as a result, they become frustrated, disappointed and will lose their motivation.

 Our approach to helping children who are underachieving is different.
-We see that for a high proportion of children, the cause of underachievement can be easily diagnosed and remedied.
+We see that for a high proportion of children, the cause of underachievement can be easily identified and remedied.
 It lies in the reflex profile of the child.

 Reflex profiles and underachieving